Acceptance and Waiting List

 Q – Can I visit my child or friends during the Camp?

 A – Unfortunately the answer this year is No!
-Pineywoods Camp has a no visitor policy and added to that is our COVID-19 protocols which strives to maintain a small camp bubble of protection.
+Our COVID-19 protocols which strives to maintain a small camp bubble of protection uses a no visitor policy.
 Also, one of the purposes of the Camp is to provide a safe and profitable week for a young person to be away from family and friends (some for the first time) in order to learn self-reliance and to make new friends.
-Therefore as a general rule, we do not advise visits.
-Be aware that all campers have a full schedule 24 hours a day and therefore have only a brief time to visit.
 Your child or friend will have a lot more fun telling you all about their away from home adventure if it is all new to you.
 For more information, see General Info/Parents’ and Visitors’ Info.

 Q – What are the phone privileges at the Camp?